 The USS Midway was one of America’s longest serving aircraft carriers, in service for 47 years from 1945 to 1992, and is now a maritime museum in San Diego dedicated to carriers and naval aviation.
 Located in Downtown at Navy Pier, the USS Midway Museum is a great place to visit for a family day out, offering hands-on activities and a fascinating look into what it’s like to live and work on a carrier.
 Read more about what to expect visiting the USS Midway Museum San Diego in this review.

-Note: Wearing a mask in indoor public places is now recommended for everyone, regardless of vaccination status.
+2021 update: Wearing a mask in indoor public places is now recommended for everyone, regardless of vaccination status.
 If you have not been fully vaccinated, you are required to wear a facial covering while on board.
 Photos in this review were taken in pre-Covid times.

 USS Midway Museum San Diego